cajal/foundation/README.md

 # foundation

-Pipeline for recordings and foundation models of the visual cortex.
+Pipeline for neuronal recordings and foundation models.

 ## Requirements